OxfordHCC/platformcontrol-token-dispenser/README.md

 ## Citation

-If you use this project as part of your academic studies, please kindly cite the below article:
+If you use this project as part of your academic studies, please kindly cite the below articles:

 ```
 @article{kollnig2021_iphone_android,